Drumcree conflict: 2000

 In July, it was revealed that members of neo-Nazi group Combat 18 were travelling from England to join the Orangemen at Drumcree.
 They were given shelter by LVF members in Portadown and Tandragee.
 That month, Portadown Orangeman Ivan Hewitt, who sported neo-Nazi tattoos, warned in a TV documentary that it may be time for loyalists to "bring their war to Britain".

 The 2000 Drumcree march took place on Sunday 2 July.
-It was again banned from Garvaghy Road, and the Catholic area was sealed off with barricades.
+It was again banned from Garvaghy Road, and the Catholic area was sealed off with barricades built by the army.
 Thousands of loyalists again gathered at Drumcree.
+Harold Gracey, the head of the Portadown Orangemen, called for protests across Northern Ireland, to over-stretch the police and army.
+He said: "This battle is not just about Drumcree.
+This is about the Orange Order.
+It is about the Protestant people.
+They used to be on their knees.
+Now they are on their bellies.
+If they don't get up before it is too late this country will be gone."
+Gracey added that "we will not tolerate another unelected quango telling us what to do".
+Mark Harbinson, a Stoneyford Orangeman who was associated with the paramilitary Orange Volunteers, called for militant action and described Drumcree as "Ulster's Alamo".
+He also declared, "the war begins today".

-Orange "District Master" Harold Gracey called for protests across Northern Ireland.
-A prominent leader of the protesters, Mark Harbinson, a Stoneyford Orangeman who was associated with the paramilitary Orange Volunteers, proclaimed that "the war begins today".
-On Monday 3 July, a crowd of over fifty loyalists led by UDA commander Johnny Adair, appeared at Drumcree with a banner bearing "Shankill Road UFF" Ulster Freedom Fighters.
-In the Corcrain estate, LVF gunmen fired a volley of shots in the air for Adair and a cheering crowd.
+On Monday 3 July, a group of about fifty loyalists led by Ulster Freedom Fighters (UFF) commander Johnny Adair, marched to police lines at Drumcree with a banner bearing "Shankill Road UFF".
+The group was a proscribed terrorist organization, and Adair had been convicted of directing terrorism.
+That evening, in the Corcrain estate, masked LVF gunmen fired a volley in the air for Adair and a cheering crowd.
+Adair said: "I was in Portadown at the request of the Protestant people and in response to Harold Gracey's comments.
+Are we going to sit back and let these people trample us into the ground?".
 On Tuesday 4 July, security forces used water cannon against loyalist rioters at the Drumcree barricade.
-This was their first deployment in Northern Ireland for over 30 years.
+This was their first deployment in Northern Ireland for 30 years.
+There were loyalist protests, hijackings and attacks on police in Belfast.
+The UFF was believed to be behind gun attacks on police in the Shankill district.